 Monitoring Program: Since 1981, the District has maintained an extensive monitoring and management program to define our underlying groundwater resources better.
 Over eighty monitoring wells in twenty-five different locations monitor water quality and groundwater levels in the two aquifers that make up our water supply.
 All wells are sampled to measure chlorides, general minerals, total dissolved solids, and static water levels as an early warning for saltwater intrusion.

 Basin Declared Unsustainable: On September 16, 2014 the Sustainable Groundwater Management Act (SGMA) was signed by Governor Brown which was California's landmark legislation for statewide management of groundwater.
 With this passage, the groundwater basins within California were evaluated and assessed on their sustainability.
 The Santa Cruz Mid-County Groundwater Basin (Basin 3-001), which is the basin in our region, is declared as one of 21 basins in CA identified as "Critically Overdrafted" and mandated to be brought into sustainability by 2040.

 Soquel Creek Water District is one of the partner agencies that comprise the Santa Cruz Mid-County Groundwater Agency (MGA).
 The MGA maintains a dedicated webpage with information about the California Sustainable Groundwater Management Act (SGMA) and what our area is doing to get our basin into sustainability by 2040.

 One of the key responsibilities of the MGA is to develop, adopt, and submit a Groundwater Sustainability Plan (GSP).
-They submitted the plan to the state on January 30, 2020.
+The Plan has been approved by the State of California.
 On their webpage, you can find: